PhpGt/WebEngine/README.md

 <img align="right" src="https://raw.githubusercontent.com/phpgt/webengine/master/logo.png" alt="PHP.Gt logo" />

-Welcome to PHP.Gt webengine — a lightweight PHP 7 application development toolkit aimed at streamlining development and respecting web technologies.
+Welcome to PHP.Gt webengine — an application development toolkit aimed at streamlining development and respecting web technologies.

-PHP frameworks offer many features, but often come with steep learning curves or imposing rules.
+Web frameworks offer many features, but often come with steep learning curves or imposing rules.
 The motivation behind this project is the belief that what a framework can offer can be achieved by **eliminating code rather than adding more**.

 [Head over to the Github Wiki for documentation](https://github.com/phpgt/webengine/wiki).